Toni998/LiveOddService/README.md

 - Match summary - empty list - responsible for testing output when empty scoreboard provided for getting summary.

 How to run ?
--Clone LiveOddService repository.
+1.Clone LiveOddService repository.
--Open in desired IDE (implemented in Intelij)
+2.Open in desired IDE (implemented in Intelij)
--Add dependencies
+3.Add dependencies
--For running tests -> open LiveOddServiceTest and run it -For running main program and checking summary from requirements -> run main program
+4.For running tests -> open LiveOddServiceTest and run it 5.For running main program and checking summary from requirements -> run main program

 Enjoy !